-If you’re covered by Medicare Part B or a Medicare Advantage plan, both screening and diagnostic mammograms are covered under your plan.
+If you have Medicare Part B or a Medicare Advantage plan, both screening and diagnostic mammograms are covered under your plan.
 However, there may be different coverage levels and out-of-pocket costs depending on your plan and medical situation.

-In this article, we’ll explore when Medicare covers mammograms, how much you’ll pay for a mammogram, and which Medicare plan is best if you want coverage for mammograms.
+In this article, we’ll explore when Medicare covers mammograms, how much you’ll pay for a mammogram, and what Medicare plan is best if you want coverage for mammograms.

 - one mammogram as a baseline test if you’re a woman between the ages of 35 and 49

-- one screening mammogram every 12 months if you’re a woman ages 40 years or older
+- one screening mammogram every 12 months if you’re a woman who’s 40 years or older

 - one or more diagnostic mammograms, if necessary, to diagnose a medical condition, such as breast cancer